derwookie/VBoxShrinker/README.md

 A little GUI-Application written in Python with Tkinter to shrink existing VirtualBox vdi-files if they are shrinkable

 ## Dependent packages necessary
-1. ttkthemes
+1. ttkthemes ($ python -m pip install ttkthemes)
 2. tkinter
-3. pyinstaller
+3. pyinstaller ($ python -m pip install pyinstaller)
-4. pyperclip
+4. pyperclip ($ python -m pip install pyperclip)

 ## How to Build an exe
 ### On Windows